AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ## Callum Axon (N0727303) - Member A
 * Class Diagram.
+* One of the data structures - stack.
 * A description of how cohesion and coupling have been considered in the class design.
 * An explanation of the internal data structures used and the reason of the choices.
 * A justification and explanation of how cohesion and coupling have been considered in the design.